Why Your AI Strategy Might be a Subscription, and Not a Strategy

 Watch this section: 26:24

-Asked for one thing every agency should stop doing with AI immediately, Amos doesn’t hesitate: “Stop giving away your skills for free.”
-Romano goes a different direction — and a counter one: “Stop thinking AI will replace your junior staff.
-Our obligation as leaders is to focus on how to make them better, how to amplify, how to invest in them, not divest them.”
+Romano’s parting shot lands just as cleanly: “Stop thinking AI will replace your junior staff.
+Our obligation as leaders is to focus on how to make them better — how to amplify, how to train, how to invest in them.
+Not divest them.”

 Share the Post: